Knetic/coiler/README.md

 ====

 You will need the tools `python` and the `compileall` module available on the default system search path.
 It doesn't matter which version of python you have, but bear in mind that `coiler` will use that default version of python to discover library search paths and compile scripts - so be sure it's the version you want to use.

+Be real with me, should I really use this?
+====

+No. This is not yet production-ready.